Popular 1980s actor Loni Anderson of the hit TV series 'WKRP in Cincinnati' has died

 She married four times, most recently to Bob Flick in 2008.

 Anderson was born Aug.
-5, 1945, in Saint Paul, Minnesota.
+5, 1945, in St. Paul, Minnesota.
 Her father was an environmental chemist, and her mother was a model.

-Her first role as an actress was a small part in the 1966 film “Nevada Smith,” starring Steve McQueen.
-Most of her career was spent on the small screen with early guest parts in the 1970s on “S.W.A.T.” and “Police Woman.”
-After “WKRP” Anderson starred in the short-lived comedy series “Easy Street” and appeared in made-for-TV movies including “A Letter to Three Wives” and “White Hot: The Mysterious Murder of Thelma Todd.”

-While facing her medical diagnosis with determination, she continued working and co-starred in Lifetime’s “Ladies Of The 80s: A Divas Christmas” with Linda Gray, Donna Mills, Morgan Fairchild and Nicollette Sheridan.
-The popular TV movie aired on Dec.
-2, 2023, as part of a Wonderful Lifetime holiday slate.

 Anderson is survived by Flick, her daughter Deidra and son-in law Charlie Hoffman, son Quinton Anderson Reynolds, grandchildren McKenzie and Megan Hoffman, stepson Adam Flick and wife Helene, and step-grandchildren Felix and Maximilian.